alanshensihao/implantmodelling/readme.txt

 In the main.m, Global Constant and Local data initialization are yet to be determined for specific cases.
 Variables with constant values in m files are used for memory allocation and efficiency.
 They need to be customized for different models.

-Support:
-Alan Shen
-alanshen@cmail.carleton.ca

-Next Step:
-I will be working on a GUI for the ease of use of the code and try to make it more generic.